cakeGit/robotics_club/data/pages/resources/mindstorms_brick.md

-# Mindstorms brick documentation
+# Mindstorms Brick

 Here is some information on the mindstorms brick

-Heyho

-here she go
+## Ports

+Each mindstorms brick has 8 ports:
+- The 4 ports on the top are for motors
+- The 4 ports on the bottom are for sensors